e-mission/e-mission-docs/docs/e-mission-phone/guidelines_to_support_i18n.md

 ### In HTML

-When you want to read a string in your HTML file, you can do it by adding `translate` to the HTML balise and by putting `{'key of the string'}` between the balises.
+When you want to read a string in your HTML file, you can do it by adding `translate` to the HTML tag and by putting `{'key of the string'}` between the tags.

 ```html
 <div translate>{{'trip-confirm.recenttrip'}}</div>
 ```

-You can also define a namespace for the child of the balise by adding `translate-namespace=<name of the namespace>`.
+You can also define a namespace for the child of the tag by adding `translate-namespace=<name of the namespace>`.

 ```html
 <div translate-namespace="trip-confirm">